artsy/artsy.github.io/source/_posts/2012-06-23-restful-api-caching-with-garner.markdown

 twitter-url: http://twitter.com/dblockdotorg
 blog-url: http://code.dblock.org
 ---
 Implementing server-side RESTful API caching is hard.
-In a straightforward API all the expiry decisions can be made automatically based on the URL, but most real world APIs that add requirements around object relationships or user authorisation make caching particularly challenging.
+In a straightforward API all the expiry decisions can be made automatically based on the URL, but most real world APIs that add requirements around object relationships or user authorization make caching particularly challenging.

-At last week-end's amazing [GoRuCo](http://goruco.com/), we've open-sourced [Garner](http://github.com/artsy/garner), a cache implementation of the concepts described in this post.
+At [GoRuCo](http://goruco.com/) we open-sourced [Garner](http://github.com/artsy/garner), a cache implementation of the concepts described in this post.
 To "garner" means to gather data from various sources and to make it readily available in one place, kind-of like a cache!
 Garner works today with the [Grape API framework](http://github.com/intridea/grape) and the [Mongoid ODM](http://github.com/mongoid/mongoid).
 We encourage you to fork the project, extend our library to other systems and contribute your code back, if you find it useful.

 Garner implements the Art.sy API caching cookbook that has been tried by fire in production.